- Release cash from your home

 Land’s Previous Uses: The Brownfield Dilemma

 A considerable amount of contaminated land arises from what we term as ‘brownfield’ sites.
 So, what’s a brownfield site?
-It’s an area of land previously used for industrial purposes or certain commercial uses that low concentrations of hazardous waste or pollution might contaminate.
+It’s an area of land previously used for industrial purposes or specific commercial uses that low concentrations of hazardous waste or pollution might contaminate.

 Awareness, Mitigation, and Progress